Zungrysoft/BirdStrikeBandWebsite/README.md

-# Zungrysoft Entertainment Website
+# Bird Strike Band Website

-This is my portfolio website.
-It is hosted here: https://zungrysoft.github.io/
+This is the official website for the band Bird Strike.
+It is hosted here: https://birdstrikeband.com/

 ## To run website